List of saints in the Russian Orthodox Church

 This list of saints in the Russian Orthodox Church includes only people canonized as saints by the Russian Orthodox Church, or the preceding Metropolis of Kiev and all Rus'.
-The saints are sorted by their first names.
+The saints are alphabetized by their first names.

-Macarius, Metropolitan of Moscow, canonised a total of 39 saints at two church councils held in 1547 and 1549, and later added eight more.
+Macarius, Metropolitan of Moscow, canonized a total of 39 saints at two church councils held in 1547 and 1549, and later added eight more.